fluidcoins/fluidcoins-react/README.md

 **(response) => void: Required**
 This is called when a transaction is successfully.
 It returns an object as a response with the transaction details.

-Check the [Fluidcoins docs Docs](https://developers.fluidcoins.com) for response object
+Check the [Fluidcoins Docs](https://developers.fluidcoins.com) for response object

 ### <a name="onError"></a> `onError`

 **(response) => void: Optional**
 This is called when a transaction fails.
 It returns a response with error type

-Check the [Fluidcoins docs Docs](https://developers.fluidcoins.com) for error object
+Check the [Fluidcoins Docs](https://developers.fluidcoins.com) for error object

 ### <a name="onClose"></a> `onLoad`